Usage

 |---|---|

-critical | Site unusable |
+blocker | Site or critical flow is unusable |

-high | Significant impact |
+high | Significant impact or broken path |

-medium | Notable issues |
+medium | Notable issue with workaround |

-low | Minor improvements |
+low | Minor issue |